Hell077/youtube-downloader/README.md

 This is a simple console application written in Go that allows you to download YouTube videos by providing the video URL and the desired download path.

+## WARNING
+Use only English folder path name

 ## Features

 - Select video quality with audio